Attack Path Analysis

 | Number of hops (shorter = worse) | 15% | Fewer hops = easier to execute |

-| EPSS scores on path CVEs | 15% | Build 85: up to +25 bonus from high-EPSS+KEV CVEs |
+| EPSS scores on path CVEs | 15% | Up to +25 bonus from high-EPSS+KEV CVEs |

 | Compensating controls present | 10% | WAF, MFA, segmentation reduce score |